 ・About Flow Control Group

 The flow control group is studying the optimal feedback flow control system.
 In the system, the certain state variable is measured by sensors inside the wing of aircraft, and future flow state is predicted.
 And then, the optimal flow control is conducted based on the predicted flow state.
 Traditionally, flow control has mainly been conducted by passive flow control devices such as vortex generators.
 Also, flap and slat which are complicated mechanical devices are adopted in the aircraft wing, but these methods are known to be degraded that effectiveness in the out-of-design point.
 Therefore, in order to further improve the aerodynamic performance of the airfoil which is exposed in various conditions (mainly angle of attack), real-time and adaptive flow control are necessary.
-We are also conducting fundamental research on the limit flow of compressible low Reynolds numbers for fluid control in future fluid machinery using a unique wind tunnel called the Mars wind tunnel.

 1. Flow Field Measurement via Sparse Sensor